freenas/docker-images/ubuntu/README.md

+# Ubuntu Linux

-Simple Ubuntu Linux container.
-This is an Interactive container, meaning that the Console UI / CLI will talk directly to the command specified (and can be connected / disconnected repeatedly without killing the container).
+This is a simple Ubuntu Linux container.
+It is an Interactive container, meaning that the Console UI / CLI will talk directly to the command specified (and can be connected / disconnected repeatedly without killing the container).
 The command argument also MUST be specified - this is generally /bin/sh or